Scrutinising My Story

 I don’t accept that I was taken over by a contagious laughing-fit.
 It felt different in every way and I have never experienced anything like it since, even though I have engaged in many episodes of infectious giggling as a comparison.
 Holy Laughter was a documented-phenomenon in the 1990s emerging from the Toronto Blessing Revival.
 When researching this revival later in life, I discovered reports that this experience manifested in thousands of people around the world at the same time it happened to me in England.
 The revival blessing spread globally as foreign visitors from the Toronto Church travelled back to their home countries.

 At the time of her encounter, my mum was in her 30s, with no underlying health conditions and none since.
 Hands becoming rigid, bodies shaking, and physical healings are all recognised manifestations of the Holy Spirit coming into contact with humans.
 There are accounts of similar phenomena throughout two-thousand years of Church history when revivals sporadically broke out.

 Diseases which cause rigid limbs, such as Stiff-Person Syndrome and Parkinson’s Disease tend to be degenerative, not a one-time only experience with no similar symptoms over a substantial period of time.
-Muscle Spasticity can be caused by a black widow spider bite.
-Maybe every person who has experienced this phenomenon throughout Church revival history has unknowingly been submitted to an army of black widows spiders…?!!
+Another cause of Muscle Spasticity is being bitten by a black widow spider.
+Should we therefore conclude that every person who has experienced this phenomenon throughout Church revival history has unknowingly been bitten by a black widow spiders…?!!